-- Piccadilly Station - A new civic orientation space to the north of the HS2 concourse • A new boulevard that provides a high quality connection between Piccadilly and the communities of East Manchester - major festivals and public events. - A series of public spaces with different scales and characters
+- A redesigned and reinvigorated arrival space at the front of Piccadilly Station - A new civic orientation space to the north of the HS2 concourse - A new boulevard that provides a high quality connection between Piccadilly and the communities of East Manchester - A new public park connected to Mayfield Park and the Medlock Valley.
+This park provides an opportunity to host major festivals and public events. - A series of public spaces with different scales and characters